Mists of Pandaria Beast Mastery Hunter PvE Guide

 The rest pretty much depend on your game and the exact situation.

 - Glyph of Liberation provides a small heal when you Disengage.
+This is learned automatically in Warlords.

 - Glyph of Disengage Leap back further when you Disengage, might be useful for movement phases.